 This book guides the reader on a journey through the information, debate and research.
-It explains the issues and clarifies the different perspectives.
+It explaines the issues and clarifies the different perspectives.
 The book draws on up-to-date midwifery and medical evidence and opinion and parents’ stories.

 About the Author

-Dr Sara Wickham is a midwife, educator and researcher who has been writing and lecturing about vitamin K for more than twenty years.
-She is the author or editor of fifteen books and has edited three midwifery journals.
-Sara provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.
+Sara is now the author or editor of eighteen books and has edited three midwifery journals.
+She provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.

 Please support creators 💜 It isn’t always legal to lend books if you’re running a business, and it can harm the ability of artists, writers and other creators to make an income from their own work if you do.
 If your clients can’t afford to buy a book, please ask them to borrow it from a public library, and encourage your local library to buy a few copies.
 Public libraries pay authors when they loan their books.
 Loads more info here.